ohbarye/rusky/README.md

 # Rusky

-Rusky helps you to manage Git hooks easily.
+Rusky is a lightweight library which helps you to manage Git hooks easily.
+Once you set up Rusky, it would be beneficial for all your team.

+This library is inspired an awesome npm library, [husky](https://github.com/typicode/husky).
+So Rusky = Ruby + husky.

 If you don't know Git hooks well, [the official document](https://git-scm.com/docs/githooks) would help you.